ember-tooling/ember-language-server/README.md

 [![Build Status](https://travis-ci.org/emberwatch/ember-language-server.svg?branch=master)](https://travis-ci.org/emberwatch/ember-language-server)
 [![Build status](https://ci.appveyor.com/api/projects/status/g87tn9717ww6s9n7?svg=true)](https://ci.appveyor.com/project/t-sauer/ember-language-server)

-The Ember Language Server implements the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol) for Ember.js projects.
-The Ember Language Server enables editors to provide features like auto complete, goto definition and diagnostics.
+The Ember Language Server (ELS) implements the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol) for Ember.js projects.
+ELS enables editors to provide features like auto complete, goto definition and diagnostics.
 To get these features, you have to install the plugin for your editor.

 ## Features

-All features currently only work in Ember-CLI apps that use classic structure and are a rough first draft with a lot of room for improvements.
+All features currently only work in Ember CLI application that use the default classic structure, and are a rough first draft with a lot of room for improvements.
 Pods and addons are not supported yet.

 - Component and helper autocompletion for inline and sub expressions
 - Definition providers for (enable features like "Go To Definition" or "Peek Definition"):